Miphonya/ZahRu/README.md

 The latter is free to use within the limits of the GNU General Public License v3.0.

-My vocation is to continue to develop ZahRu over time.
+~~My vocation is to continue to develop ZahRu over time.~~ Well... to be honest, I had quite a few little ideas, but the removal of the Unsplash support has demotivated me for now ^^

 -   🏕 Dynamic backgrounds that change according to your mood of the day
 -   🌊 Fast & lightweight!